 Low Income Health Program (LIHP)

 The Low Income Health Program (LIHP) was established by the California Department of Health Care Services (DHCS) to help California prepare for health care reform.
-It is an optional, county program that expands primary medical coverage to certain uninsured, low-income adults.
-Information posted on this website is intended mainly for local government entities planning to implement the program.
+It is an optional, county program that expands primary medical coverage to certain uninsured childless adults with very low income levels.

 Back to Index